Common Mistakes After a DWI Arrest

 - Failing to take the matter seriously – Since DWI is considered a misdemeanor, some people dismiss it when they face a first-time offense, failing to understand the gravity of the offense.
 The truth is that a DWI conviction can follow a person for the remainder of their life.
 Additionally, the punishments are quite serious (as mentioned above).

 - Driving on a suspended license – If your license was suspended after being arrested, you must not continue driving your vehicle until the matter is resolved.
-Although it may be tempting because you need to commute work or school, getting caught driving with a suspended license—after having been charged with a DWI—can result in increased fines and more jail time.
+Although it may be tempting because you need to commute work or school, getting caught driving with a suspended license due to a DWI change leads to more legal trouble.